 - Wash your hands frequently (sing “happy birthday” to yourself twice for thorough cleaning)

 - Carry and use antibacterial hand sanitizer wipes

 - Avoid touching your face and eyes as much as possible.

 - Take Airborne or Emergen-C to support your immune system

 - Use essential oils (see below⇓).
 You don’t need a prescription for them so you can take them with you without issue AND they have endless applications.

 Recommended Resource: Scent-Sational Travel: Staying Healthy With Essential Oils

 According to the Federal Aviation Administration (FAA), 2,587,000 people fly into and out of U.S. airports on any given day.

-With each plane holding several hundred passengers and each plane flying approximately twice a day, often with very little time between flights for a thorough cleaning, that means you’re coming into contact with a lot of germs.
+With each plane holding several hundred passengers and flying approximately twice a day, often with little (if any) time between flights for cleaning, meaning when you fly, you’re coming into contact with an immeasurable amount of germs.